 There are a number of non-medication, non-therapy options for treatment-resistant depression.
-Somatic treatments involve stimulating the brain through the application of energy.
-ECT and TMS are the most well-known, but there are some more obscure options as well.
-And then there’s cranial electrotherapy, which isn’t in the same ballpark at all.
+Somatic treatments involve stimulating electrical activity in the brain through the application of energy.
+Electroconvulsive therapy and transcranial magnetic stimulation are the most well-known, but there are some more obscure options as well.
 So let’s dive in!

 Electroconvulsive therapy (ECT) has a bad public reputation.
 People think it’s barbaric and much like what happened to Jack Nicholson’s character in One Flew Over the Cuckoo’s Nest.
 Modern ECT isn’t like that at all, though.
 You’re knocked out with anaesthetic, an electrical stimulus is applied to induce a seizure (electrically; there’s no physical seizure because of a muscle relaxant), and then you wake up a little while later.

 ECT is the most effective treatment for depression, and it works far faster than medication, making it a good choice for people who are actively suicidal.
 A 2016 study found that ECT promoted neuroplasticity and growth in areas of the brain like the hippocampus and amygdala where depression had already reduced the volume compared to normal.
 Smaller volumes of the hippocampus prior to ECT were associated with a greater clinical response.